Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems: Vortex-Majorana Zero Modes

 Instead, for heterostructures based on elemental SCs, such as the Pb platforms which have been experimentally addressed in Refs.~\onlinecite{Cren,Menard}, the Fermi energy is very large.
 In particular, for the latter systems the Fermi ener\-gy is predicted to be about $660\,{\rm meV}$~\cite{PbFermiEnergy}, while other typical metallic SCs are cha\-rac\-te\-ri\-zed by a Fermi ener\-gy which is of the order of a few eVs.
 Therefore, in these systems, it appears challen\-ging to compensate the Fermi ener\-gy by the scale $|\tilde{I}_z|$.
 At least, this is in the absence of magnetic correlations.
 Indeed, our preceding analysis illustrates that the effective spin moment $\tilde{S}_z$ can be significantly enhanced depending on how close is the system to a magnetic instability.
 As we discussed in Sec.~\ref{sec:effectivePicture}, in the limit of small ${\cal G}$ we have $\tilde{S}_z\approx S_z/\big(1-V\chi_\perp^{\rm spin}\big)$, which shows that the effective spin moment is enhanced by the RPA factor $1/(1-V\chi_\perp^{\rm spin})$.
 Therefore, we conclude that Rashba SCs with substantial magnetic correlations can boost the exchange field generated by the magnetic island and allow for the system to meet the topological criterion.
-First principles calculations in Pb systems deposited on top of Si(111) surfaces indicate that an onsite Hubbard interaction of the order of $1\,{\rm eV}$ becomes re\-le\-vant~\cite{PbHubbard}, thus, rendering the scenario that we propose here as experimentally plausible and possibly relevant for the topological phenomena observed in Refs.~\onlinecite{Cren,Menard}.
+First principles calculations in Pb systems deposited on top of Si(111) surfaces indicate that an onsite Hubbard interaction of the order of $1\,{\rm eV}$ becomes re\-le\-vant~\cite{PbHubbard}, thus, implying that magnetic correlations are present.
+However, for such high values of $\tilde{I}_z$ superconductivity cannot be sustained in the region where the SC couples to the magnetic island.
+In such a case, we expect the coherence length to become equal to $\tilde{\rho}_I$, hence, not allowing for topological superconductivity to develop.